Timeline for the day of the September 11 attacks: 12:00 p.m.

 12:00: ARINC officials notify NORAD about the use of the hijack code on Flight 85.

 12:01: (approximately): Fourteen people, including twelve firefighters, who were in a section of a stairwell in the North Tower that held together during the collapse, climb the stairs to the top of the Ground Zero rubble field.

 12:04: Los Angeles International Airport, the intended destination of Flights 11, 77 and 175, is shut down.

 12:15: San Francisco International Airport, the intended destination of Flight 93, is shut down.

 12:15 (approximately): The airspace over the 48 contiguous United States is clear of all commercial and private flights.

 12:30 (approximately): Secretary of State Colin Powell boards a plane in Lima, Peru, for Washington, D.C.

-12:39: On CNN, Senator John McCain (R-AZ) characterizes the attack as an "act of war."
+12:39: On CNN, Senator John McCain (R-AZ) characterizes the attacks as an "act of war."

 12:41: Senator Orrin Hatch (R-UT) tells CNN, "Both the FBI and our intelligence community believe that this is Bin Laden's signature."

 1:00 p.m.

 1:00 (approximately): At the Pentagon, fire crews are still fighting fires.
 The early response to the attack had been coordinated from the National Military Command Center, but that had to be evacuated when it began to fill with smoke.

 1:00 (approximately): Jets are scrambled from Elmendorf Air Force Base to shadow Flight 85.

 1:04: President Bush puts the U.S. military on high alert worldwide (known as Force Protection Condition Delta).
 Taped remarks from the President were aired from Barksdale Air Force Base, stating that "freedom itself was attacked this morning by a faceless coward and freedom will be defended."
 He also said that the "United States will hunt down and punish those responsible for these cowardly acts."
 He then leaves for a U.S. Strategic Command bunker located at Offutt Air Force Base in Bellevue, Nebraska.

 1:24: ATC instructs Flight 85 to change its transponder code to 7500, the universal signal for hijack, expecting that, if they had not been hijacked, the pilots would respond to that effect.
 Instead, they simply comply with the instruction, which ATC takes as confirmation that the flight has indeed been hijacked.

 1:27: Mayor Anthony A. Williams of Washington, D.C., declares a state of emergency; the District of Columbia National Guard arrives on site.

+1:35: American Airlines Flight 77 was scheduled to have landed at Los Angeles International Airport around this time.